 By contrast, the Silas Barnaby of the 1934 production is nobody’s uncle, which leaves open the possibility of seeing him as a Jew.
 Indeed he seems to be a composite of negative Jewish stereotypes: he is the usurer, the shyster, the agitator.
 He has power and influence because of his money, but the central motive for Silas Barnaby has nothing to do with money: rather, he is trying to force the young, pure, idealistic blonde, Little Bo-Peep, to marry him.
 (That may not seem an especially Jewish motive but it can be taken as a metaphor for the Jewish demand of not being excluded from anything in Gentile society.)
 The way that Silas Barnaby attempts to force Little Bo-Peep to marry him also happens to anticipate in several respects (or perhaps inspired, given that the later film is not a strictly accurate history) the cinematic representation of Joseph Suess Oppenheimer in Veit Harlan’s Jud Süß (1940), where Little Bo- Peep is replaced by Dorothea Sturm.

-A blogger named Mike King, who has clearly taken his cue from my original post on this topic of 24 December 2012, makes much of the fact that Barnaby’s assistant wears what looks like a yarmulke.
+A blogger named Mike King, who has clearly taken his cue from my original post on this topic from 24 December 2012, makes much of the fact that Barnaby’s assistant wears what looks like a yarmulke.
 By itself, it is hard to know how much to make of that, since the Master Toymaker also wears a skullcap (although different).
 The headwear of Barnaby’s assistant, however, gains significance from the fact that the wearer is also the only swarthy person and the only character with a foreign accent in the film. (“Foreign-born” used to be practically a euphemism for Jewish.)
-All of this together implies Jew, and thus can be taken as corroborative of the other evidence of Barnaby’s Jewishness.
+Although inconclusive in itself, all of this together can be taken as corroborative of the other evidence of Barnaby’s Jewishness.

 Of course, unless it is recorded somewhere that one of them actually said so, it is impossible to prove absolutely that Hal Roach and his screenwriters, Frank Butler and Nick Grindé – or Stan Laurel, if his influence went that far – intended Silas Barnaby as a Jew.
 It is certain, however, that Silas Barnaby can be seen as a Jew.
 The gestalt implying the Jewishness of Silas Barnaby – at least three Jewish stereotypes in one character – is (for me at least) quite compelling.